Water-Melon/Melon/docs/book/en/install.md

 ##### Installing msys2 and dependencies

 `msys2` can be downloaded and installed from https://www.msys2.org/.
-Then, choose `MSYS2 UCRT64` to start the msys2 command line environment, and enter the following command to install the required dependencies:
+Then, choose one of `MSYS2 MINGW32`, `MSYS2 MSYS`, `MSYS2 CLANG64` and `MSYS2 CLANGARM64` to start the msys2 command line environment, and enter the following command to install the required dependencies:

 ```
 pacman -S vim make gcc git